The Italian progressive form

 • Sto leggendo il giornale.
 Quando finisco, ti chiamo.
 (I am reading the newspaper.
 When I finish, I'll call you)

-The present progressive is formed by the present tense of the verb stare + a tense called gerundio.
-To form the gerund we have to replace the final ending of the verb (-ARE, -ERE, -IRE) with -ANDO, -ENDO and -ENDO.
+To form the present progressive we use the present tense of the verb stare + a tense called gerundio, that is formed by replacing the final endings of the verb (-ARE, -ERE, -IRE) with -ANDO, -ENDO and -ENDO.

 PARLARE > PARLANDO